 - Utilize Available Resources: use a tool like Google’s Adwords Keyword Tool to find trending words and phrases to use as SEO keywords

 3) Take Your Time with Title Tags and Meta Descriptions

 Why focus on these things?
 Well, plain and simple: because they matter to Google!
 These are some of the first snippets of content that searchers will be presented with when they browse Google SERPs.
 So, you’ll want to make sure that these are relevant, easy to read and that they can catch people’s attention.

 4) Engage on Social Media

-Digg and StumbleUpon are a couple places you can check out to help you get started with this one.
+Digg and StumbleUpon are a couple places you can check out to help you get started on this one.
 Your strategy for SEO for small business will be boosted when you make an effort to make a name for yourself online.
 One way to do this is by getting involved with already on-going conversations that have to do with your industry.
 You can do this on any social media platforms that you feel are applicable to your business.
 Try Facebook, Twitter, Instagram, Vine, LinkedIn, Google+ and others!
-Obviously this means your business will need to have profiles on those networks so, if you don’t have a Facebook page, a Twitter account, etc. you’ll probably want to create those asap.
+Obviously, this means your business will need to have profiles on those networks so, if you don’t have a Facebook page, a Twitter account, etc. you’ll probably want to create those asap.